Empirical Derivations from an Evolving Test Suite: Introduction

 The NetBSD's test suite is based on automated testing framework developed in the early 2010s.
 Among other things, the framework's benefits include automated runs in a virtual machine~\cite{Kantee10}.
 Specifically, the NetBSD project has a continuous system that continuously builds the whole operating system from source code, install the whole operating system to a Qemu-based virtual machine, and runs the individual test cases within the virtual machine installation.
 The individual test cases cover anything from unit to integration and stress tests.

 In addition, the testing frameworks supports different instruction set architectures as well as the NetBSD's own implementations for running kernel code in userland~\cite{Husemann11}.
 All in all, the testing framework can be seen as a NetBSD's answer to the common problem about a lack of a universal automation tool for testing operating systems, including those used for embedded devices~\cite{AliShah16}.
 Given these introductory points, the test suite provides an excellent case study for examining what can be empirically and longitudinally derived from the test results outputted by the continuous testing framework.
 To the best of the author's knowledge, no prior work has been done to examine the NetBSD's test suite.
 Regarding the phrasing about what can be derived, the opening Section~\ref{sec: background and related work} presents three research questions (RQs) for motivating the empirical derivation in relation to existing research.
 Materials and methods are subsequently described in Section~\ref{sec: materials and methods}.
 Results follow in the next Section~\ref{sec: results}.
-A short conclusion and a brief accompanying discussion are presented in the final Section~\ref{sec: conclusion and discussion}.
+A conclusions is presented in Section~\ref{sec: conclusion}.
+Sections~\ref{sec: limitations} and \ref{sec: further research} present brief takes on limitations and further research possibilities, respectively.